 Workflow Monitor [VF UG]

-With 21.1, VidiFlow contains a new version of Workflow Monitor, replacing the previous implementation.
-The main features that are enabled by the new version are the ability to show main- and the corresponding sub workflows in one list, as well as a more powerful filtering feature on all columns.
+As of 21.1, VidiFlow contains a new version of Workflow Monitor, replacing the previous implementation.
+The main features that are enabled as of that version are the ability to show main- and the corresponding sub-workflows in one list, as well as a more powerful filtering feature on all columns.